 So perhaps, the crucial question that marketers wanting to deploy data analytics in 2017 will face is – which is the right marketing analytics solution for me?

 Each business has its own unique needs, thus necessitating the purchase of a digital analytics solution that specifically addresses those needs.
 What works for John may not work for Jerry.

-But before that, let’s understand what marketing analytics is about?
+But before that, let’s understand what marketing analytics is about.

-What Is Marketing Analytics?
+What is Marketing Analytics?

 You could, of course, ditch the traditional method of choosing a web analytics tool, as suggested by the marketing evangelist Avinash Kaushik in this post, “How to Choose a Web Analytics Tool: A Radical Alternative”.

 Avinash may be right or wrong in expounding his theory.
 We think though that a “one glove fits all” approach does not work at all.
 Customers’ needs differ not only from industry to industry but also from business to business.

 Before we go any further, let’s understand how important marketing analytics is.

-Importance Of Marketing Analytics
+Importance of Marketing Analytics

+Why is analytics important in marketing?
 The importance of marketing analytics cannot be overstated.
 As we’ve seen, over the decades, new technologies were implemented in businesses, mostly in silos.
 The result: the output was never connected or a whole.

-The importance of marketing analytics lies in one simple fact: it considers all marketing efforts across all channels over a certain period of time for better decision-making and effective marketing program execution.
+The importance of this concept lies in one simple fact: it considers all marketing efforts across all channels over a certain period of time for better decision-making and effective marketing program execution.

 Marketing analytics helps to understand what is currently happening in your marketing, to also learn what has happened in the past, and come to a conclusion on what will happen in the future.

-Marketing analytics helps businesses get insights on the performance of previous campaigns to come to conclusions why results happened they did.
+Marketing analytics helps businesses get insights into the performance of previous campaigns to come to conclusions about why the results happened they did.

 It does not stop there.
-Marketing analytics tracks the performance of ongoing marketing campaigns, helping marketers optimize campaigns in real-time.
+Marketing analytics tracks the performance of ongoing marketing campaigns, helping marketers optimize campaigns in real time.

 Using predictive models such as clustering, regression analysis, and so on, businesses can forecast changes in consumer behavior.
 You can, for example, predict which lead is most likely to convert.

-All of this helps a business get the from their marketing buck.
+All of this helps a business get from their marketing buck.
 Transforming marketing analytics intelligence into research objectives helps businesses channel efforts in the right direction and at the right time.

-Problems That Can Be Solved With Marketing Analytics
+Problems that can be Solved with Marketing Analytics

-Things that can be addressed by this form of analytics are: performance of marketing initiatives what needs to be improved, how does your marketing campaign compare with your competition?
+Things that can be addressed by this form of analytics are: the performance of marketing initiatives what needs to be improved, and how does your marketing campaign compare with your competition?

 For example, an optimized marketing campaign using Bayesian Regression Analytics can be used to focus your business’ messaging strategy from attribute-oriented to customer experience-oriented.